Short Courses: February 10

-At the Regulatory Submissions, Information, and Document Management Forum, DIA will present four tracks and daily health authority plenary sessions to provide a comprehensive view of content and regulatory information management and submissions.
+DIA’s Regulatory Submissions, Information, and Document Management (RSIDM) Forum provides the elements needed to meet the challenges of optimizing the efficient use of regulatory information: the RIM principles, effective processes and tools, benefits to data applications across the product lifecycle, and examination of real-life results.
+DIA will present four tracks and daily health authority plenary sessions to provide a comprehensive view of content and regulatory information management and submissions.
 All tracks are supported with daily plenary sessions providing regulatory intelligence updates by health authority representatives from FDA, Health Canada, and other regions of interest.

 - RIM Business track addresses processes for obtaining and managing regulatory information, organizational impact, and key issues shaping the global regulatory and business environments.